 - After Arrest.
 If a police officer makes the determination that you have been driving under the influence of alcohol and arrests you, you will be taken to a police station for processing.
 At this point, you will be asked again to submit to a PAS test.
 At this point, it is required by law for you to take this test and if you refuse, there will be consequences.

 Refusing to Take the Breathalyzer Test After Being Arrested

 If you refuse to take a PAS test after being arrested, you will face additional, harsher penalties along with any DUI penalties.
-Some of the extra consequences can include increased jail time or a longer driver’s license suspension period.
+Some of the extra consequences can include a longer driver’s license suspension period.
 The exact penalties depend on if the offense is your first DUI or a subsequent DUI offense.
 The penalties are as follows:

-- First DUI in 10 years: 48 extra hours of jail; one-year license suspension; extra six months of DUI School
+- First DUI in 10 years: One-year license suspension; extra six months of DUI School

-- Fourth (or subsequent) DUI: 18 extra days in jail; three-year license revocation
+- Fourth (or subsequent) DUI: Three-year license revocation

 First time DUI offenses carry strict penalties, and first-time offenders are often unaware that they do not have the right to refuse the breathalyzer test after an arrest.
 If you agree to submit to a PAS test, you can expect to only face a few months of license suspension and three months of DUI school, and no jail time with some probation.
 However, if you refuse a test after an arrest, you may be looking at two days in jail, a full year of license suspension, and nine months of DUI school.

 Contact a DUI Lawyer Today